gkibria121/daynightprint-documentations/docs/product-management/products.md

 ---

-Your product is now created and can be linked with vendors through the Vendor Products menu.
+Your product is now created and can be linked with vendors through the Vendor Products menu item.